 - the Local Authority designated by the Order.

 What are the duties of the Local Authority when a child is under a Care Order?

 The Local Authority must provide information to the parents or anyone with Parental Responsibility for the child about where they are being accommodated.
 This duty only extends to what is reasonably practicable in regard to the child’s circumstances.

 The Local Authority also have a duty to promote contact between the child and their family, when they are being looked after under a care order.
 However, this duty must be weighed against the Local Authority responsibility to safeguard the child’s welfare.
 The Local Authority must also allocate an independent person to visit the child on a regular basis to ensure they are progressing well.

 What action can I take against the Local Authority for failing to fulfil its duties?

-Section 26 of the Children Act 1989 allows you to insist on your child’s case being reviewed if they’re being looked after by the Local Authority.
+Section 26 Children Act 1989 allows you to insist on your child’s case being reviewed if they are being looked after by the Local Authority.
 You may ask to consult with your social worker’s supervisor, if you have concerns about your child.
-Alternatively, if you would like your child’s care plan to be reviewed, you should speak to your child’s Independent Reviewing Officer and request a review meeting.
+Alternatively, if you would like your child’s Care Plan to be reviewed, you should speak to your child’s Independent Reviewing Officer and request a review meeting.